Irreligion in India: Mīmāṃsā

 Mīmāṃsā (meaning exegesis) is also an astika school.
 They believed the Vedas to be author-less and self-authenticating.
 They did not accept the Vedas as being composed by any ṛishi (saint), they considered them to not be authored by anyone (apauruṣeya).
 They accepted the minor deities of the Vedas but resisted any notion of a Supreme Creator.
 They only concentrated on upholding the ṛta (order) by following the duties of the Vedas.
 The foundational text of this school is the Mīmāṃsā Sutra by Jaimini (c.
-200 BCE - 200 CE).
+200 BCE – 200 CE).

 Ājīvika

 Ājīvika is yet another nastika school with an atheistic outlook.
-None of their scriptures survive and there is some question as to whether or not the accounts of them in secondary sources (often hostile) are accurate.
-They believed in a naturalistic atomic theory and held that the consequence of natural laws led to a deterministic universe.
-They denied karma, but upheld the atman.
+None of their scriptures survive, and there is some question as to whether or not the accounts of them in secondary sources (often hostile) are accurate.
+They believed in a naturalistic atomic theory and held that the consequences of natural laws led to a deterministic universe.
+They denied karma but upheld the atman.
 They lived in ascetic communities and existed in southern India until at least the 14th century.

 Buddhism and Jainism

 Jainism rejects the idea of a creator deity responsible for the manifestation, creation, or maintenance of this universe.
 According to Jain doctrine, the universe and its constituents (soul, matter, space, time, and principles of motion) have always existed.
-All the constituents and actions are governed by universal natural laws and an immaterial entity like God cannot create a material entity like the universe.
-Jainism offers an elaborate cosmology, including heavenly beings (devas), but these beings are not viewed as creators; they are subject to suffering and change like all other living beings, and must eventually die.
-Jains define godliness as the inherent quality of any soul characterising infinite bliss, infinite power, Kevala Jnana (pure infinite knowledge) and Perfect peace.
-However, these qualities of a soul are subdued due to karmas of the soul.
+Along with this, as 'universal natural laws govern all of the components and actions, an immaterial being like God cannot create a material being like the universe'.
+Jainism offers an elaborate cosmology, including heavenly beings (devas), but these beings are not viewed as creators; they are subject to suffering and change like all other living beings and must eventually die.
+Jains define godliness as the inherent quality of any soul characterised by infinite bliss, infinite power, Kevala Jnana (pure infinite knowledge), and perfect peace.
+However, these qualities of a soul are subdued due to the karmas of the soul.
 One who achieves this state of soul through right belief, right knowledge and right conduct can be termed a god.
-This perfection of soul is called kevalin.
-A soul thus becomes a liberated soul – liberated of miseries, cycles of rebirth, world, karmas and finally liberated of body as well.
+This perfection of the soul is called kevalin.
+A soul thus becomes a liberated soul—liberated of miseries, cycles of rebirth, the world, karmas, and finally of the body as well.
 This is called moksha.

-Gautama Buddha rejected the existence of a creator deity, refused to endorse many views on creation and stated that questions on the origin of the world are not ultimately useful for ending suffering.
-Buddhism instead emphasises the system of causal relationships underlying the universe, pratītyasamutpāda, which constitute the dhamma and source of enlightenment.
+Gautama Buddha rejected the existence of a creator deity, refused to endorse many views on creation, and stated that questions on the origin of the world are not ultimately useful for ending suffering.
+Buddhism instead emphasises the system of causal relationships underlying the universe, pratītyasamutpāda, which constitutes the dhamma and source of enlightenment.
 No dependence of phenomena on a supernatural reality is asserted in order to explain the behaviour of matter.